 What Are the Benefits of Revenue-Based Financing?

-There are a lot of positive attributes of revenue-based financing.
-If you’re looking for a fast, flexible way to grow your business and other options aren’t available, they may be your best bet.
+There are several positive attributes of revenue-based financing.
+If you’re looking for a fast, flexible way to expand your business and other options aren’t available, revenue-based funding may be your best bet.

 Qualifications Are Easy

-Traditional lenders like banks require a lot up front, including high credit scores, high annual revenues and a certain amount of time in business.
+Conventional lenders such as banks require high credit scores, high annual revenue and a certain amount of time in business, among other factors.

-Revenue-based financing is based on current monthly revenues and potential growth.
-As long as you’re bringing in cash now and have a solid business plan for the future, you have a chance of approval.
+Revenue-based financing is based on current monthly revenue and potential growth.
+As long as you’re bringing in cash now and have a solid business plan for the future, your odds of approval are high.

 Repayment Is Flexible

-Since the loan repayment is based on your monthly revenues, you can avoid fixed payments that might be too high at any given time.
+Since the loan repayment is based on your monthly revenue, you can avoid fixed payments that might be too high at any given time.
 When your revenue increases, so do your payments.
-If you’ve had a rough month, you won’t be on the hook for more than you brought in.
+If you’ve had a financially challenging month, you won’t be on the hook for more than you brought in.

-Traditional financing, such as highly sought after SBA loans and venture capital financing, can take months to hit your bank account.
-Revenue-based lenders can provide funding within just a few weeks, making them an excellent choice for those who need cash to fund projects with an immediate timetable.
+Conventional financing, such as highly sought after SBA loans and venture capital financing, can take months to reach your bank account.
+Revenue-based lenders can provide funding within a few weeks, making them a good choice for those who need cash to fund projects with an immediate timetable.

 What Are the Disadvantages of Revenue-Based Financing?

-Conventional business loans use interest to calculate repayment and give lenders a good return on their financing risk.
+Conventional business loans use standard interest calculations to determine repayment amounts and give lenders a return on their financing risk.
 This allows a borrower to potentially reduce some of those costs by paying down their principal faster.

-Much like a merchant cash advance that uses factor rates, revenue-based financing has a set amount that must be repaid no matter what.
-Given your business’s creditworthiness, this could end up being as much as three times the amount that you borrow.
+Much like a merchant cash advance, revenue-based financing has a set amount that must be repaid no matter what.
+Depending on your business’s creditworthiness and how long you take to repay your loan, you could end up paying 3 times the amount that you borrow.

 Uncertain Repayment Periods